Rajasthan State Election Commission: Composition

 Rajasthan State Election Commission is headed by Chief Election Commissioner and as many members as specified in State Act.
 State Election Commissioners are independent persons not holding position or office in any Central or State Government organisations.

-Presently(2022),Sri madhukar gupta,is the Chief Election Commissioner of Rajasthan State Election Commission.
+Presently(2026),Rajeshwar singh is the Chief Election Commissioner of Rajasthan State Election Commission.
 His period of service will be 5 years or attaining an age of 65 years whichever is earlier.

 Constitutional requirements

 Rajasthan State Election Commission was formed after amendment of Constitution with 73rd and 74th declaration.
 State Election Commissions were formed as per Article 243K of the Constitution, similar to setting up of Election commission of India as per Article 324.